patrovite/Course_Generator/doc/en/md/01-Introduction.md

 ## Personal data protection

 The software collects information about your hardware and software configuration in the logs.
 These data are in the 'logs' directory which can be accessed via the menu "Tools> Open the "Speed/Slope" folder".
-Nothing exit from your computer.
+Nothing exits from your computer.
 It is only in case of problem that I will ask you to send me the 'logs' files.